Food waste caddies - food waste collections

 • TetraPak cartons

-• Squash and crush items to save space - compacting your recycling helps you fit more in the bin.
+• Squash and crush items to save space.
+This helps you fit more recycling in your bin and helps our crews.

-• If your bin is full, extra recycling can be placed next to it in on your recycling collection day in a clear/white transparent bag or cardboard box
+If your bin is full, you can put extra recycling out next to it on your recycling collection day:

-• If you have a large quantity of cardboard, please take it to the Household Waste Recycling Centre in Bedford.
+If you have large quantities of recycling, you can take it to the Household Waste Recycling Centre.

 Use the Recycle Now Recycling Locator below to check whether an item can be recycled at home or to find your nearest recycling point.